 - Don’t cook the chili for too long, or it may dry out.
 The best Indiana Chili is loose.
 So, once you add the tomato juice to the pot, cook just until the liquid begins to thicken slightly.
 Remember, the chili will tighten up further as it cools to serving temperature.

-Love Indiana Style Chili?
-Check out our other chili recipes:
+Love chili?
+Check out these recipes:

 New Mexico Chili Verde